trufflesecurity/trufflehog/CONTRIBUTING.md

 When showing intereste, in a bug, enhancement, PR, or issue, please use the thumbs up/thumbs down emoji on the original message rather than adding comments expressing the same.

-Contributors need to sign our CLA before we are able to accept contributions:
+Contributors need to [sign our CLA](https://cla-assistant.io/trufflesecurity/trufflehog) before we are able to accept contributions.